-Chuck graduated from San Francisco State University with a degree in Computer Science.
-He has spent the last decade as Director of Computational Sciences at the Jackson Laboratory, where he lead the Jax Colony Management System (JCMS) team and several other large scale laboratory information management projects.
-Prior to Jackson, he worked in the Space Astrophysics Group at UC Berkeley directing development of software systems for NASA spaceflight.
-Chuck brings his excellent leadership and management experience to the RockStep team.
+Co-founder of RockStep, Chuck graduated from San Francisco State University with a degree in Computer Science.
+He has spent the last fifteen years as Director of Computational Sciences at the Jackson Laboratory, where he lead the Jax Colony Management System (JCMS) team and several other large scale laboratory information management and genomic analytics projects.
+Prior to Jackson, was a member of the Space Astrophysics Group at UC Berkeley directing development of software systems for NASA spaceflight systems, algorithms for radio astronomy.
+Chuck has published papers in respected journals and lectured around the world about information systems used in science.
+Chuck brings his wealth of experience, excellent leadership, and management experience to the RockStep team.

 Director of Technology